Core Needle Biopsy

 Core needle biopsies are done as an outpatient procedure (you will not stay overnight).
 Here is what you can expect during the test:

-• Local anesthesia, such as lidocaine (numbing medicine), is used to numb the testing area.
+- Local anesthesia, such as lidocaine (numbing medicine) is used to numb the area being tested.

-• Sometimes a small cut is made in the skin before the biopsy needle is inserted.
+- Sometimes a small cut in the skin is made before the biopsy needle is put in.

-• The needle (about the size of a needle used to draw blood) is then put into the area being tested, and tissue is removed.
-This may be done several times to make sure enough tissue is removed for testing.
+- The needle (about the size of a needle used to draw blood) is then put into the area being tested, and tissue is removed.
+This may be done a few times to make sure enough tissue is removed for testing.

-The actual insertion and removal of the needle takes about 1 minute, but the entire biopsy takes about 15-30 minutes.
+The insertion and removal of the needle only takes about 1 minute, but the whole biopsy takes about 15 to 30 minutes.

 Is imaging used during the core needle biopsy?

-If the lesion or mass can be felt by your provider, then typically no imaging is needed for the biopsy.
-If the lesion or mass can’t be felt then an ultrasound, x-ray, or CT scan can be used to help find the area to biopsy.
-If mammogram images are used during the biopsy it is called stereotactic needle biopsy.
-If ultrasound imaging is used with core needle biopsy it is called ultrasound guided needle biopsy.
+If the lesion or mass can be felt by your provider, then often no imaging is needed for the biopsy.
+If the lesion or mass can’t be felt then an ultrasound, X-ray, or CT scan can be used to help find the area to biopsy.
+If mammogram images are used during the biopsy, it is called stereotactic needle biopsy.
+If ultrasound imaging is used with core needle biopsy, it is called ultrasound guided needle biopsy.

 What can I expect after the core needle biopsy?

-You may be asked to limit heavy activity for a day or two.
+Your care team may ask you not to do any heavy activity for a day or two.
 Once the numbing medication wears off, you may have some discomfort.
 You may also have bruising, swelling, or a small amount of bleeding at the site of the biopsy.

-In some cases, a pocket of blood, or a hematoma, will collect at the site of the biopsy.
+In some cases, a pocket of blood called a hematoma can collect at the site of the biopsy.
 This can be uncomfortable but should get better over the next few days.
 If you have severe pain, you should call your provider right away.

-How do I receive the results of my core needle biopsy?
+How do I get the results of my core needle biopsy?

 The tissue sample is reviewed by a pathologist and a report is written.
-The report will give your provider information about normal and not normal findings.
-Your provider will discuss your results with you.
+The report will give your provider information about all of their findings.
+Your provider will talk with you about your results.